MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/ops-guide/mda-ops-guide-monthly.md

     1. Verify why each alert displayed isn't addressed.
     1. If alerts are benign, dismiss them and adjust policies as needed.

+For more information, see [Control cloud apps with policies](../control-cloud-apps-with-policies.md).

 ## Review activity logs

 **Where**: In the Microsoft Defender XDR Portal, select **Cloud apps > Activity log**